Charlotte, North Carolina: 19th century

 Some groups still pan for gold occasionally in local streams and creeks.
 The Reed Gold Mine operated until 1912.
-The Charlotte Mint was active until 1861, when Confederate forces seized it at the outbreak of the Civil War.
+The Charlotte Mint was active until 1861 when Confederate forces seized it at the outbreak of the Civil War.
 The mint was not reopened at the war's end, but the building, albeit in a different location, now houses the Mint Museum of Art.

 The city's first boom came after the Civil War, as Charlotte became a cotton processing center and railroad hub.
 By the 1880s, Charlotte sat astride the Southern Railway mainline from Atlanta to Washington, D.C.
 Farmers from miles around would bring cotton to the railroad platform in Uptown.
 Local promotors began building textile factories, starting with the 1881 Charlotte Cotton Mill that still stands at Graham and 5th streets.

 Charlotte's city population at the 1890 census grew to 11,557.

-Early 20th century to present
+20th century

 In 1910, Charlotte surpassed Wilmington to become North Carolina's largest city with 34,014 residents.

 The population grew again during World War I, when the U.S. government established Camp Greene, north of present-day Wilkinson Boulevard.
 The camp supported 40,000 soldiers, with many troops and suppliers staying after the war, launching urbanization that eventually overtook older cities along the Piedmont Crescent.
 In the 1920 census, Charlotte fell to being the state's second largest city, Winston-Salem with 48,395 people, had two thousand more people than Charlotte.
 Charlotte would pass Winston-Salem in population by the 1930 census, and has remained North Carolina's largest city since.

 Until 1958, the Seaboard Air Line Railroad operated a daily passenger train from its own station (which had opened in 1896) to Wilmington.

 The city's modern-day banking industry achieved prominence in the 1970s and 1980s, largely under the leadership of financier Hugh McColl.
 McColl transformed North Carolina National Bank (NCNB) into a formidable national bank that through aggressive acquisitions eventually merged with BankAmerica to become Bank of America.
-First Union, later Wachovia in 2001, experienced similar growth before it was acquired by San Francisco-based Wells Fargo in 2008.
+First Union, later Wachovia in 2001, experienced similar growth before it was acquired by San Francisco–based Wells Fargo in 2008.
 Measured by control of assets, Charlotte became the second largest banking headquarters in the United States after New York City.

 On September 22, 1989, the city was hit by Hurricane Hugo.
 With sustained winds of 69 mph and gusts of 87 mph, Hugo caused massive property damage, destroyed 80,000 trees, and knocked out electrical power to most of the population.
 Residents were without power for weeks, schools were closed for a week or more, and the cleanup took months.
 The city was caught unprepared; Charlotte is 200 mi inland, and residents from coastal areas in both Carolinas often wait out hurricanes in Charlotte.